terreng/simple-web-server/website/src/docs/plugin script.md

 How to access server options

-How to access plugin options
+How to access plugin options (and mention that all options are optional and not validated at all.
+Types might not necessarily match what is specified in the manifest, and options could be undefined.
+No guarantees.)

 Both onStart and onRequest are optional